FuelLabs/fuel-specs/specs/protocol/abi.md

 The signature is composed of the function name with the parenthesized list of comma-separated parameter types without spaces.
 All strings encoded with UTF-8.

-For instance, in the case of the function `entry_one` above, we would pass the string `"entry_one(u64)"` to the `sha256()` hashing algorithm, the full digest would be:
+For instance, in the case of the function `entry_one` above, we would pass the string `"entry_one(u64)"` to the `sha256()` hashing algorithm.
+The full digest would be:

 ```text
 0x0c36cb9cb766ff60422db243c4fff06d342949da3c64a3c6ac564941f84b6f06
 ```

-Then we would get only the first 4 bytes of this digest and left pad it to 8 bytes:
+Then we would get only the first 4 bytes of this digest and left-pad it to 8 bytes:

 ```text
 0x000000000c36cb9c